 The transfer within the family is one in which the property and the management of the business are transferred to one or more members of the incumbent’s family.

-The transfer to employees is a transfer in which employees take over the ownership of the business (employee buy-out – EBO), or one in which the management of the business is transferred to an internally promoted employee without there being any transfer of capitals.
+The transfer to employees is a transfer in which employees take over the ownership of the business (management buy-out – MBO, employee buy-out – EBO or collective employee buy-out), or one in which the management of the business is transferred to an internally promoted employee without there being any transfer of capitals.

 Transfers within the family and employee buy-out are influenced by similar contexts and follow essentially the same stages in the transfer process.
 The figure below presents the main stages in these two types of transfer.